Azure/api-management-self-hosted-gateway/README.md

 ## License

-You can find the license of this repo [here](LICENSE), but our gateway itself has a different license which is available [here](gateway-license.md).
+Azure API Management Self-Hosted Gateway license is available [here](gateway-license.md).
+This repo is licensed under a different license that can be viewed [here](LICENSE).

 ## Contributing